harsi15/AWS-AZURE-VNET/README.md

 # AWS-AZURE-VNET
-A Cross Cloud VNet to VNet connection
+A Cross-Cloud VNet to VNet connection